Fall is such a fun time in Central Ohio! Here are 9 things you can only do during the Fall in Columbus and Central Ohio!

 - Springfield, Ohio which is an easy 45 minute drive from Columbus and has a really cool rock garden your kids will love!

 - Butler County Donut Trail – hit up 12 local donut shops, EnterTRAINment Junction, or any of these 6 Super Fun Things to do with Kids in Butler County!

 - Lancaster Ohio isn’t far at all and has a great hands, on children’s museum!
 Read: 13 Fun Things to do in Lancaster Ohio with Kids

 Fall is my favorite time of year for a road trip!

 Once the leaves start to change, there are some great options for leaf viewing in our local Metro Parks!
 A great one is Battelle Darby!
 There are walking paths through the woods and also bison viewing!
 While you’re there, check out the living stream in the Nature Center!

 Inniswood Metro Park is also beautiful in the fall.
-Seriously, check out this picture I took last fall (below)!
+Seriously, check out this picture I took during the fall (below)!
 It felt like a fairy tale!
 It was amazing!

 7. Visit a City Park

 Don’t underestimate your local city park for fall beauty.
 Here is a list of all the Columbus City Parks.
 Franklin Park is particularly beautiful in the fall!
 Keep an eye out for the Harvest Parties at Columbus Rec Centers.
 You don’t have to go far to celebrate! 🙂